 DAAD arranges for you to receive a work permit waiver.
 We will send it directly to your German supervisor after your acceptance to the program and your arrange duration of the internship.

-The monthly DAAD scholarship rate amounts to 650,- Euros per month.
-If you stay more than 22 days in one calendar month, you receive the lump sum of 650,- Euros.
-If you stay less than 23 days in one month, the scholarship is calculated on a daily basis (650/30).
+The monthly DAAD scholarship rate amounts to 750,- Euros per month.
+If you stay more than 23 days in one calendar month, you receive the lump sum of 750,- Euros.
+If you stay less than 23 days in one month, the scholarship is calculated on a daily basis (750/30*days).
 The scholarship is meant to cover living expenses such as housing and food.
 The award also includes health insurance as well as accident and personal liability insurance, issued directly through the DAAD insurance office.
-In addition, all scholarship holders are invited to a paid-for three-day RISE Germany meeting in Heidelberg at the beginning of July 2018.
-All participants of the RISE Germany meeting will receive an allowance of 160,- Euros to buy a Rail Pass.
+In addition, all scholarship holders are invited to a paid-for three-day RISE Germany meeting in Heidelberg from July 6- 8, 2018.
+All participants of the RISE Germany meeting will receive an allowance of 160,- Euros to buy a German Rail Pass.

 Note that airfare to Germany and back is not covered.